Reap the Harvest on Blockchain: A Survey of Yield Farming Protocols: Background in defi

 \subsubsection{Stablecoins}

 Stablecoins are token contracts deployed on blockchain representing cryptocurrencies that offer price stability relative to a certain reference asset \cite{moin2019stablecoin}, namely, a \enquote{peg}.
 The peg can be another cryptocurrency, legal tender, commodities, or a combination of the above.
-Today's biggest stablecoins, {\tt USDT}, {\tt USDC} and {\tt DAI} are all pegged to the US Dollar.
+At the time of writing this paper, the biggest stablecoins, {\tt USDT}, {\tt USDC} and {\tt DAI} are all pegged to the US Dollar.
 Stablecoins can be custodial or non-custodial, asset-backed or algorithmically programmed.